History of rail transport in Great Britain: 1948–1994: British Rail

 Passenger levels decreased steadily from the late fifties to late seventies.
 Passenger services then experienced a renaissance with the introduction of the high-speed InterCity 125 trains in the late 1970s and early 1980s.
 The 1980s saw severe cuts in government funding and above-inflation increases in fares, but the service became more cost-effective.
+Investment was made into the electrification of the East Coast Main Line (ECML) and the InterCity 225 electric high speed train introduced during the late 1980s.
+In the mid 1980s, British Rail begun to replace its large fleet of first generation DMUs with a new rolling stock, namely the Pacer and Sprinter families.

-Following sectorisation of British Rail, InterCity became profitable.
-InterCity became one of Britain's top 150 companies operating city centre to city centre travel across the nation from Aberdeen and Inverness in the north to Poole and Penzance in the south.
+During 1972, British Rail was reorganised; under sectorisation, three passenger sectors were created: InterCity, operating principal express services; London & South East (renamed Network SouthEast in 1986) operating commuter services in the London area; Provincial (renamed Regional Railways in 1989) responsible for all other passenger services.
+Following sectorisation, InterCity became profitable and one of Britain's top 150 companies, operating city centre to city centre travel across the nation from Aberdeen and Inverness in the north to Poole and Penzance in the south.

-Between 1994 and 1997, British Rail was privatised.
+Between 1994 and 1997, British Rail was privatised by the Conservative government under John Major.
 Ownership of the track and infrastructure passed to Railtrack, passenger operations were franchised to individual private sector operators (originally there were 25 franchises) and the freight services sold outright (six companies were set up, but five of these were sold to the same buyer).
-The Conservative government under John Major said that privatisation would see an improvement in passenger services.
-Passenger levels have since increased strongly.